andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 ## Introduction

-If you are attending a workshop called Introduction to Unix then you can skip this section as it will be covered in the introductory presentation ([slides](slides.html))
+If you are attending a workshop called "Introduction to Unix" then you can skip ahead to [Topic 1](#topic-1-remote-log-in) as it will be covered in the introductory presentation ([slides](slides.html))

 {!docs/tutorials/unix/intro.md!}